xakul/jee.oop/com.ihub.jee.oop/dp/creational/abstractFactory/README.md

 ## Summary

-Rather than building a concrete object, it’s building a family of related or dependent objects without specifying concrete class.
+Rather than building a concrete object, itâ€™s building a family of related or dependent objects without specifying concrete class.
 Use when: system should be independent of how what it is producing is structured or represented

 ## Links